Getting outside

 Many historic sites, especially those managed by local councils, offer free access.
 From ancient ruins to historic buildings, these places bring history to life in ways textbooks can't.
 English Heritage and Historic Environment Scotland both offer free entry to some sites and free online resources.

-How Save the Children is Protecting Children's Childhoods
+How Save the Children supports children's play

 At Save the Children UK, we know that play isn't just fun - it's fundamental to children's development, wellbeing, and right to a happy childhood.
 Through our work in communities across the UK, we're creating opportunities for children to play, learn, and grow, regardless of their family's financial circumstances.

-Our Early Learning Communities work with families experiencing poverty to create spaces where children can learn through play.
 We've also developed resources to help parents and carers understand the importance of play and how to make it part of everyday life, even when money is tight.